 Lines 36 through 44.
-Complete column (b) for any organization using Part

-VI-A but complete column (a) only for affiliated groups.
+Complete column (b) for any organization using Part VI-A but complete column (a) only for affiliated groups.

 Use lines 36 through 44 to determine whether any of the organization's current year lobbying expenditures are subject to tax.
-File Form 4720 if you need to report and pay the excise tax.
+File Form 4720 if the organization needs to report and pay the excise tax.